 Some people find that light sources with a high proportion of blue light can make them feel more restless at night.
 When we find ourselves in a dark room or outside at dusk or at night-time, our eyes switch to a different mode of vision.
 In low light the human eye shifts from green sensitivity to the high-energy blue spectrum.
 That means we perceive blue light more intensely, which can give the sensation of increased glare.
 This effect will be familiar to drivers who have been blinded by the glaring headlights of oncoming vehicles, especially those with modern xenon or LED headlights.
 Spectacle lenses with a blue light filter can create more comfortable vision in these situations.

 DuraVision® BlueProtect is a lens coating for clear lenses which can be applied as an additional layer.
 It offers all the benefits of a traditional DuraVision® Premium coating by ZEISS, including optimized hardness in an easy-clean design.
-BlueProtect also includes a blue filter which attenuates blue light in the 390 to 440 nm band.
-That means improved visual comfort for anyone who wants protection against blue light during indoor activities without losing the beneficial effects of blue light in the 450 to 500 nm band!
-Spectacles with DuraVision® BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion® lenses, which also offer 100% UV protection.
+BlueProtect also includes a blue filter which attenuates blue light in the 380 to approx. 450 nm band.
+That means improved visual comfort for anyone who wants protection against blue light during indoor activities without losing the beneficial effects of blue light in the approx. 450 to 500 nm band!
+Spectacles with DuraVision® BlueProtect can be worn all day long, unless you choose to wear your sunglasses for outdoor activities or use PhotoFusion lenses, which also offer 100% UV protection.

 Tablets, smart phones and other digital displays are not only changing the light spectrum we are exposed to – they are also changing our visual behaviour.
 It's important to recognize that we are spending far more time looking at things "close up" than we did before.
 That's often because the background brightness is too low.
 This is even a problem among children: "school myopia" refers to the increasing propensity of children to suffer from shortsightedness once they start school.